- March 8, 2016

 - Category: Blogs

 For any given project, the choice of test approaches or Test Strategy is one of the most essential and deciding factors in the success of the test effort along with the accuracy of the test plans and estimates prepared.
-Wikipedia gives the definition of Test Strategy as ‘an outline that describes the testing approach of the software development cycle.’
-Simply put, strategy is something which seldom allows one to follow a methodical defined process and achieve the target.
+Wikipedia gives a definition of Test Strategy as ‘an outline that describes the testing approach of the software development cycle.’
+Simply put, strategy is something that seldom allows one to follow a methodically defined process and achieve the target.

 HOW TO PREPARE A TEST STRATEGY?

 With the advent of Agile methodology, preparing a Test Strategy has become a challenging task for the testing team as a whole.
-While all sprints cannot be accounted for in a Test Strategy due to time constraints, a high level Test Strategy provides a guideline for the agile teams.
-Typically this should include a Release Plan(or a Test Plan), Individual Sprints(which include estimation of the tasks, unit testing, integration testing, feature testing, manual/automation testing, non functional testing among others) and Release (which define the exit criterion for a project and final release and deployment).
+While all sprints cannot be accounted for in a Test Strategy due to time constraints, a high-level Test Strategy provides a guideline for agile teams.
+Typically this should include a Release Plan(or a Test Plan), Individual Sprints(which include estimation of the tasks, unit testing, integration testing, feature testing, manual/automation testing, and nonfunctional testing among others) and Release (which define the exit criterion for a project and final release and deployment).
 Most importantly, the agile Test Strategy should be prepared in such a manner that is easily adaptable to the progressive changing nature of the project.

-Rarely does a project succeed without a well designed Test Strategy.
+Rarely does a project succeed without a well-designed Test Strategy?
 The possibility of missing any test activity is very low when there is a proper Test Strategy in place.
-The key to a Test Strategy is to maintain the flexibility in the complete process and at the same time not changing the dynamics of the testing activity.
-This helps to achieve highest possible quality especially with rapidly evolving/changing environments.
+The key to a Test Strategy is to maintain flexibility in the complete process and at the same time not change the dynamics of the testing activity.
+This helps to achieve the highest possible quality, especially with rapidly evolving/changing environments.